Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/Statement_executed_successfully.png)

-2. Put your cursor on the *"execute immediate"* command back up at the top of the script and run it.
+3. Place your cursor on the *"execute immediate"* command and run it.
 ![img](assets/anonymous_block_success.png)

-3. Let's verify that the data was loaded into the line_item_margin table.
-Highlight this query in your worksheet.
+4. Let's verify that the data was loaded into the LINE_ITEM_MARGIN table.
+Highlight the following SQL query in your worksheet.
 If you have run these load scripts multiple times you may see history changes in this table.
 ``` sql
 -- Integration
 select m.*